Kanchenjunga Circuit Trek

 Travel Insurance:

-It is one of the most important things you'll need overseas, particularly when trekking in Nepal.
-A policy that covers loss and theft, medical and hospitalization, evacuation from high altitude, and adventure activity coverage are among the basics you'll need.
-A wide variety of policies are available, so make sure to shop for the best possible options.
+Especially when trekking within the Kanchenjunga Conservation Area, a travel insurance plan is non-negotiable.
+When you buy a travel insurance plan, it must cover loss and theft, medical and hospitalization, evacuation from high altitude, and adventure activity coverage as the basics.
+While you will find a wide variety of policies, you must shop for the best possible options.
 You need to have a policy that's specific to the maximum height on your trek, bearing in mind that several companies place restrictions on that score—look closely at the fine print so that you're sure to get the right coverage, especially in the event of an emergency such as altitude sickness—helicopter evacuations are horrendously expensive.

 Also note that most medical treatment and facilities in Nepal, such as hospitals, require payment upfront or approval from your insurance company, so it’s wise to choose a policy that pays the bills directly rather than lumping the burden on you and leaving it till later for the insurer to reimburse you.